kellykohlleffel/genai-rag-databricks/README.md

 ### Step 4.3: Load Hugging Face Model and Tokenizer

+> IMPORTANT: You can generate a Hugging Face token here: https://huggingface.co/settings/tokens (you'll need to create a Hugging Face account - it's free)

 ```
 # Step 4.3: Load Hugging Face Model and Tokenizer
 # Update your Hugging Face token and authenticate